Games & Quizzes

 /təˈnīt/

-on present or approaching evening or night. evening or night of present day.
+on present or approaching evening or night.
+This evening; the night of today.

 /ˈräkiNG/

 moving gently to and fro or from side to side. action of moving or being moved to and fro or from side to side.
-To play, sing along with, or dance to heavy music.
+To move back and forth or from side to side.

 A state in the northern US, bordered on the west, north, and east by Lakes Michigan, Superior, Huron, and Erie; population 10,003,422 (est. 2008); capital, Lansing.
 It was acquired from Britain by the US in 1783, becoming the 26th state in 1837..